 Traditional NWP models, however, are computationally intensive, limiting their ability to deliver rapid, large-scale probabilistic forecasts.
 Recently, machine learning (ML) approaches have surpassed traditional NWP in forecast skill and speed, enabling rapid generation of large ensembles and opening new possibilities for weather and climate prediction [2-6].
 These advances support improved sampling of rare events and longer-range forecasts [7-9].
-Despite these benefits, ML models face challenges: they may struggle with out-of-distribution events, physical consistency, and long-term stability [10, 11].
-Furthermore, commonly used evaluation metrics fail to fully capture the accuracy with which these models approximate the underlying dynamical systems [12].
-Hybrid models that combine ML and traditional NWP offer partial solutions [13], but suffer from the same computational bottlenecks due to the Courant-Friedrichs-Lewy (CFL) condition, making them expensive to evaluate, especially at high resolution.
-Additionally, deterministic ML models often exhibit excessive smoothing, which are closer to ensemble averages, lacking the fidelity of traditional deterministic forecasts [14-16].
+Despite these benefits, ML models face challenges: they may struggle with out-of-distribution events, physical consistency, and long-term stability [10-14].
+Furthermore, commonly used evaluation metrics fail to fully capture the accuracy with which these models approximate the underlying dynamical systems [15].
+Hybrid models that combine ML and traditional NWP offer partial solutions [16], but suffer from the same computational bottlenecks due to the Courant-Friedrichs-Lewy (CFL) condition, making them expensive to evaluate, especially at high resolution.
+Additionally, deterministic ML models often exhibit excessive smoothing, which are closer to ensemble averages, lacking the fidelity of traditional deterministic forecasts [17-19].

-Recently, probabilistic approaches have aimed to address the latter problem [6, 17-19].
-GenCast [6], the state-of-the-art probabilistic ML model, has proven that a denoising diffusion model approach [20] is effective at modeling the probabilistic nature of atmospheric phenomena.
+Recently, probabilistic approaches have aimed to address the latter problem [6, 20-22].
+GenCast [6], the state-of-the-art probabilistic ML model, has proven that a denoising diffusion model approach [23] is effective at modeling the probabilistic nature of atmospheric phenomena.
 However, this comes at a significant cost overhead during inference, due to the iterative nature of denoising.
-Lang et al. [19] use
+Lang et al. [22] use a scoring rule based objective function instead [24], with the implied computational benefits over the

-$^{}$ Equal contribution.
+^{}Equal contribution.
 Correspondence to {bbonev, tkurth}@nvidia.com.
 Code available at: https://github.com/NVIDIA/makani

 Figure 1: Schematic of the FourCastNet 3 model.
 The model predicts the state of the atmosphere at the next timestep, given the state at the previous timestep.
 Auxiliary variables such as the cosine zenith angle are computed from analytical expressions for each timestep and appended to the input.
-A hidden Markov model is obtained by conditioning FCN3 on a stochastic latent variable whose temporal dynamics are governed by a diffusion process on the sphere.
+A hidden Markov model is obtained by conditioning FourCastNet 3 on a stochastic latent variable whose temporal dynamics are governed by a diffusion process on the sphere.
 The model itself is formed by an encoder, a decoder and 8 neural operator blocks.
 Each of these operations can be grouped into local, global and pointwise operations and therefore be formulated on arbitrary grids and resolutions, making FourCastNet 3 discretization independent.
 Green boxes illustrate learnable operations.

-a scoring rule based objective function instead [21], with the implied computational benefits over the diffusion approach.
+diffusion approach.
 While effectively addressing blurring, both approaches lead to build-up of small-scale noise, requiring an ad-hoc truncation strategy in the latter case to suppress it.
-This build-up can be a precursor to blow-up in NWP models [22] and attaining stable spectra remains a key challenge.
+This build-up can be a precursor to blow-up in NWP models [25] and attaining stable spectra remains a key challenge.

-Most of today's leading ML weather models repurpose mature architectures such as transformers and graph- neural-networks that were fundamentally developed for other scientific ML tasks [23, 24].
-This pragmatic approach enables competitive medium-range skill, as demonstrated by numerous models, with little to disambiguate between them [14].
+Most of today's leading ML weather models repurpose mature architectures such as transformers and graph- neural-networks that were fundamentally developed for other scientific ML tasks [26, 27].
+This pragmatic approach enables competitive medium-range skill, as demonstrated by numerous models, with little to disambiguate between them [17].
 As going beyond medium-range forecasts requires additional properties beyond medium-range skill, bespoke geometric approaches offer a simple and elegant alternative.
 These methods are faithful to the underlying geometry, its topology and the symmetries of the underlying physics.
-However, bespoke methods come with significant engineering challenges, requiring custom implementations and engineering frameworks to achieve the necessary scale of model training that is in turn needed to achieve competitive skill [25].
+However, bespoke methods come with significant engineering challenges, requiring custom implementations and engineering frameworks to achieve the necessary scale of model training that is in turn needed to achieve competitive skill [28].